OneNot/Userscripts/IsThereAnyDeal game-specific links on EpicGames Store/README.md

 This is 100% reliable and will skip the less reliable (though mostly accurate anyway) automatic background process explained above.

-_Currently, the ITAD button is only added to the top of the page below the "View Offers" button.
+_Currently, the ITAD button is only added for the specific product that the page is for.
 So no separate buttons for different editions or addons/DLC/what have you, unless you open the separate page for that edition/DLC._

 ____